balasasidhar/payu/README.md

 </li>
 <li> Generate <b> HASH </b>  by with PaymentParams object & SALT and add it to PaymentParams object.
 <pre>
-PayuHashes payuHashes = Utils.generateHashFromSDK(paymentParams, "SALT"); // Get SALT from PayU Money Merchant Account paymentParams.setHash(payuHashes.getPaymentHash());
+PayuHashes payuHashes = Utils.generateHashFromSDK(paymentParams, "SALT"); // Get SALT from PayU Biz Merchant Account paymentParams.setHash(payuHashes.getPaymentHash());
 </pre>
 <p style="color: #F44336"> Note: It is recommanded to generate <b> HASH </b> from your own server instea of here.</p>